uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   data>` array of bytes, as a :capterm:`heterogeneous <heterogeneous data>` list of arrays of different :capterm:`data types <data type>`, in a compressed-sparse-row format.
-The number of bytes needed to store the data differ from the number of elements :math:`n \times p` within a table.
+The number of bytes needed to store the data differs from the number of elements :math:`n \times p` within a table.

 For details, see :txtref:`tables` section.